Events, birthdays and anniversaries for 19 August

 1942: In Operation Jubilee, about 6,000 troops, mainly Canadian, supported by British Commandos and American Rangers, raided the French port of Dieppe in Normandy.
 About 1,000 were killed and 2,000 captured.

-1987: Michael Ryan shot dead 16 people in the Berkshire town of Hungerford, and then shot himself.
+1987: Michael Ryan shot dead 16 people in Hungerford, Berkshire and then shot himself.

 1991: Soviet hardliners toppled president Mikhail Gorbachev in a sudden and dramatic coup.

 1994: Graeme Obree, from Irvine, riding a home-made bike, broke the world record and became world pursuit champion over 4,000 metres in Hamar, Norway.

 1999: In Belgrade, tens of thousands of Serbians rallied to demand the resignation of Federal Republic of Yugoslavia president Slobodan Milosevic.

 2002: A Russian Mi-26 helicopter carrying troops was hit by a Chechen missile outside Grozny, killing 118 soldiers.

 2003: A car-bomb attack on UN headquarters in Iraq killed the agency’s top envoy, Sergio Vieira de Mello, and 21 other employees.

 2008: Edinburgh cyclist Chris Hoy became the first Briton in a century to win three gold medals at the same Olympic Games.
 He won the sprint to add to his golds from the keirin and team sprint.